Vintage Desk and Soda Shop Chair

 I turned the chair upside down and removed the seat.

-Select the fabric for the seat cover.
+Select the fabric for re-covering the chair seat.

 The fabric is from an old shirt.
 I love this shirt.
 I wore it for three or four years then something happened.
 It was a combination of shirt shrinkage after so many washings and dryings and weight gain on my part.
 Just the facts.
 But, I kept the shirt and put it in my fabric stash in the workshop.
 Glad I did.